zed-industries/docs/CONTRIBUTING.md

 ## Table of contents in SUMMARY.md

 The `SUMMARY.md` file in this repository is the table of contents for the documentation.
-It hols the whole structure of the documentation.
+It holds the whole structure of the documentation.
 If you want to propose changes to the structure of the documentation, please edit the `SUMMARY.md` file.

 If you need to add a new file, please also add it to the `SUMMARY.md` file so that it will be included in the documentation.
 Otherwise, the next synchronization with GitBook will not pick it up.